SSNAPS: Audio-Visual Separation of Speech and Background Noise with Diffusion Inverse Sampling: Experimental Setup

-\textbf{Off-Screen Speech Separation. } The hyperparameters used for the 2-speaker+noise and 3-speaker+noise off-screen speaker separation experiments are identical to the tests where all speakers have visual streams.
-The values of $g_{\textrm{ct-ss}}$ and $\sigma_{\textrm{os}}$ are determined as 20, and 0.25 for 2-speaker+noise speech separation.
-For 3-speaker+noise, they are set to 5 and 0.14, respectively.
+The hyperparameters used for the 2-speaker+noise and 3-speaker+noise off-screen speaker separation experiments are identical to those used in tests where all speakers have visual streams.
+For the 2-speaker+noise speech separation task, the values of $g_{\textrm{ct-ss}}$ and $\sigma_{\textrm{os}}$ are determined as 20 and 0.25, respectively, and for the 3-speaker+noise task, they are set to 5 and 0.14, respectively.